 Ronald Chaluisán joined the Newark Trust for Education in October 2016 as Executive Director.
 Ronald is committed to developing, coordinating and focusing ideas, resources and expertise that expand opportunity and improve academic and socio-emotional outcomes for all children in Newark.
 Prior to joining the Trust, Ronald led the New Visions Charter High Schools Initiative, successfully opening seven charter high schools serving high need students across New York City.
 During his career in the field of education, Ronald has also led the creation, implementation and assessment of programs and has served as principal and educator for district schools.Read more

-Stephanie Parry joined the Trust in May of 2017 as the Director of Programs and Community Engagement.
+Stephanie Parry joined the Trust in May of 2017 as the Director of Programs and Community Engagement and has since been named Director of P-12 Strategy.
 With experience coordinating community-based education programs in her home state of California, practice delivering education and health interventions in South Africa and Uganda, and a background in non-profit management and program evaluation, Stephanie brings to her work both first-hand knowledge of community development and a strong understanding of the technical supports that make interventions successful.

 Prior to joining the Trust, Stephanie was a Policy Analyst at Strong Healthy Communities Initiative in Newark where she managed a diverse group of collaborative partners to design and implement innovative cross-sector pilot projects to bridge gaps in education, primary care, mental health services, housing and nutrition for children in the Newark’s South Ward.